Chaperones, please read carefully.

-ONSITE STORE – The nominated books and Forest products will be for sale onsite at the Festival.
-Price lists are on the Festival mobile app and website so that attendees are aware of the prices before they arrive and can bring the correct amount of money.
+ONSITE STORE – The nominated books and Forest/I READ CANADIAN products will be for sale onsite at the Festival.
+Price lists are on the Festival website so that attendees are aware of the prices before they arrive and can bring the correct amount of money.

-INFORMATION/LOST and FOUND – If one of your readers happens to get separated from the group, please make sure they are aware of where the OPERATIONS TENT is (where the red balloons).
+INFORMATION/LOST and FOUND – If one of your readers happens to get separated from the group, please make sure they are aware of where the OPERATIONS/COMMAND CENTRAL is (where the red balloons) in the West Bays.
 There will be an OLA Staff member there at all times.
 If your reader loses his/her group we will be able to contact you by the cell phone number that is written on their wristband.
 This is also where the Lost and Found will be.
 Please note that the OLA, International Festival of Authors, Harbourfront Centre, and its volunteers/staff are not responsible for lost or stolen items.

-MEETING SPOT – We encourage teachers/library staff/chaperones to plan out a “meeting spot” or a way of making sure readers can reconvene periodically throughout the day.
+MEETING SPOT – We encourage chaperones to plan out a “meeting spot” or a way of making sure readers can reconvene periodically throughout the day.
 School uniforms, specific t-shirt colours, or even something that can be held in the air for readers to see you can sometimes be helpful.